RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Results

 In figure~\ref{fig:chi_ud}, the regularized susceptibilities show no splitting within any doublet, again except for the $(P,S)$ channel at $T=164$~MeV on the coarsest lattice.
 This aligns with the behavior seen in the correlators and reinforces the interpretation that the observed $(P,S)$ deviations at the lowest temperature are artifacts of finite lattice spacing.

 From figure~\ref{fig:kAB_ud}, a clear hierarchy emerges:

 which holds for all three lattice spacings and across the entire temperature range.
-Note that the vertical scale for $\kappa_{PS}$ (upper panel) is two orders of magnitude larger than those for $\kappa_{VA}$ and $\kappa_{TX}$ (lower panels).
 If one were to use $\kappa_{PS}$ and $\kappa_{VA}$ at finite $a$ as measures of $U(1)_A$ and $SU(2)_L \times SU(2)_R$ breaking, respectively, the data would suggest that $U(1)_A$ restoration occurs at a higher temperature than chiral symmetry restoration.
-Conversely, using $\kappa_{TX}$ as the $U(1)_A$ indicator would imply that both symmetries are restored at nearly the same temperature, even at finite spacing.
+On the other hand, using $\kappa_{TX}$ as the $U(1)_A$ indicator would imply that $SU(2)_L \times SU(2)_R$ is restored at a higher temperature than the $U(1)_A$ restoration.
 This apparent contradiction can only be resolved by taking the continuum limit, which we address in the next section.